opnbnch/chemprop/README.md

 4. gaussian
 5. mve

-These methods must be flagged during training and will be recalled and used upon predictions.
-Predictions will output two (2) or three (3) columns instead of one: Value, Uncertainty OR Value, Aleatoric, Epistemic.
+These methods must be **flagged during training** and will be recalled and used upon predictions.
+Predictions will output two columns instead of one: Value, Uncertainty.

 ```
 python train.py --data_path data/tox21.csv --checkpoint_dir checkpoints/tox21 --uncertainty [METHOD]
 ```

-Methods one (1) Dropout_VI, and two (2) Ensemble can be flagged during predictions to split the uncertainty to output these three columns intead of two.
+Methods one (1) Dropout_VI, and two (2) Ensemble can be flagged during predictions to split the uncertainty to output three (3) columns: Value, Aleatoric, Epistemic.

 ```
 python predict.py --test_path data/tox21_test.csv --checkpoint_dir checkpoints/tox21 --preds_path predictions/tox21 --split_UQ